xlladdins/xll/docs/Excel4MacrosA-D.md

 **COLUMN.WIDTH**?(width\_num, reference, standard, type\_num,
 standard\_num)

-Width\_num    specifies how wide you want the columns to be in units of one character of the font corresponding to the Normal cell style.
+Width\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies how wide you want the columns to be in units of one character of the font corresponding to the Normal cell style.
 Width\_num is ignored if standard is TRUE or if type\_num is provided.

-Reference    specifies the columns for which you want to change the width.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;specifies the columns for which you want to change the width.

   - > If reference is specified, it must be either an external reference
     > to the active worksheet, such as \!$A:$C or \!Database, or an